 Now, the excess oil is already clogging up skin pores.
 In addition to that, this sebum dilutes linoleic acid.

-There’s also increased inflammation in people with PCOS.
+4. There’s also increased inflammation in women with PCOS

 Since there are higher levels of this CRP, inflammation occurs more readily.
 This can serve to worsen the hormonal acne due to PCOS.

 Ayurveda: exploring the relationship between PCOS and Acne

 As per Ayurveda, the dosha responsible for acne depends on the type of acne.